rahul5F1/bhagavad_gita/README.md

 Download this project folder to your computer.

 ### 3. Install dependencies
-Open your terminal (Command Prompt) and install the Flask framework:
+Open your terminal (Command Prompt) and install the dependencies:

 ```bash
 pip install -r requirements.txt